 Lye said the swim-proof Charge 3 has some of the features of a smartwatch like call and text notifications.
 At the same time, however, it still takes the form of a comfortable band that is more affordable than a smartwatch.

-The new device is crafted from lightweight materials, including an aerospace grade aluminium case and Corning Gorilla Glass 3 display for a slimmer, modern silhouette, increased durability, and more comfortable fit.
+The new device is crafted from lightweight materials, including an aerospace grade aluminum case and Corning Gorilla Glass 3 display for a slimmer, modern silhouette, increased durability, and more comfortable fit.

 It features a crisp, touchscreen display that is larger and brighter than its predecessor, offering a more intuitive experience with access to the most important information.